 Tom Cruise’s Best Action Films: A Retrospective

 Say what you will about the guy's personal life, Tom Cruise has had an amazing career, appearing in a wide variety of films and always throwing himself into his performances one hundred percent.
-As this month sees the release of Cruise's hopeful new action franchise with 'Jack Reacher,' it seems like a good time to inventory the actor's action bona fides thus far and see how his many years of punching and shooting people add up.
+As this month sees the release of Cruise's hopeful new action franchise with ‘Edge of Tomorrow‘ it seems like a good time to inventory the actor's action bona fides thus far and see how his many years of punching and shooting people add up.

 Tom Cruise's Mission Impossible series, his flagship action hero vehicle, has a lot in common with James Bond, except where James Bond will change actors and styles to fit the times, Tom Cruise just keeps changing himself, making his Ethan Hunt the biggest Mitt Romney of all cinema.

 For some reason, we keep coming back for more.
 It probably has to do with each film's ability to kick ass regardless of normally important stuff like consistency or continuity.
 Except for part two.
 There's not much to salvage with that, save maybe for Tom Cruise's luscious locks of hair blowing in the wind.

 One franchise is never enough for a guy like Tom Cruise, and with this adaptation of the Lee Child novel, "Kill Shot," Cruise adds Jack Reacher as an action character he can return to whenever he feels.

 Cruise's Jack Reacher, like his literary, was highly intelligent and meticulously violent and could be a new franchise.

 Collateral may be more of a crime drama than an action film, but when Cruise's Vincent starts shooting people, it gets hard to tell the difference.
 That's typical of director Michael Mann, who kind of specializes in crime dramas which also have exemplary action sequences.